DataDog/integrations-core/wmi_check/README.md

 1. Submit performance counters using System.Diagnostics in .NET, then access them with WMI.
 2. Implement a COM-based WMI provider for your application.
 You would typically only do this if you are using a non-.NET language.

 To learn more about using System.Diagnostics, see the [PerformanceCounter Class][3]).
 After adding your metric you should be able to find it in WMI.
 To browse the WMI namespaces, you may find [WMI Explorer][4] useful.
 You can find the same information with Powershell using [Get-WmiObject][5].
-Also, review the information in [How to retrieve WMI metrics][6].
+Also, review the information in [Retrieving WMI metrics][6].

 If you assign the new metric a category of My_New_Metric, the WMI path is `\\<ComputerName>\ROOT\CIMV2:Win32_PerfFormattedData_My_New_Metric`